Stories form the backbone of our lives, and of the world we leave behind.

 Your biggest strengths are storytelling, aesthetic reverence and a kind of curated compassion that is unparalleled.
 I’ve learned that we are the ‘More Story’ — not more than our stories, but that my story matters and I matter — in combination.” – Dyana Valentine, Oracle

 [Esmé's] blog is beautiful, smart, and thought-provoking.” – Gala Darling, writer & founder of the Radical Self Love movement

-My media bio: Esmé Weijun Wang is a writer and editor-for-hire; her site, at esmewang.com, is where mental health advocacy meets compassionate excellence.
-Raised in the San Francisco Bay Area, she attended Yale, Stanford, and the University of Michigan, went from intern to Assistant Editor for an international lifestyle magazine, and was a writer and editor for ModCloth before launching her own small business.
-The author of the e-book Light Gets In, and as seen in Salon, the New Yorker Online, Jezebel, the New York Times, and Clementine Daily, her site is the home of a series of mini-essays and articles that records her life with schizoaffective disorder, thoughts on sincere business, and explorations of the writing life.
-Her work with visionary entrepreneurs hones communications, such as books and e-courses, with an acuity built in service of legacy.
+My media bio: Esmé Weijun Wang is a writer, speaker, and editor-for-hire; her site, at esmewang.com, is where mental health advocacy meets compassionate excellence.
+Raised in the San Francisco Bay Area, she attended Yale, Stanford, and the University of Michigan, went from intern to Assistant Editor for an international lifestyle magazine, and was a writer and editor for ModCloth before launching Esmé Weijun Wang Productions.
+The author of the e-book Light Gets In, Wang has been seen in Salon, the New Yorker Online, Jezebel, the New York Times, and Clementine Daily.
+Her work with visionary entrepreneurs hones books with an acuity built in service of legacy.